oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 - **Permissions Required:**
 Collection Editor

-- **Steps to Access:**
+**Steps to Access:**
   1. Log in to Oppia.
   2. Navigate to /creator-dashboard.
   3. Click Create New Collection.
   4. You will be redirected to the Collection Editor page.

 ![Collection editor](images/Webpage-Guide/collectioneditor.png)

-#### Ways to generate collections:
+#### Ways to generate collections
 See [Populating Data on Local Server](#populating-data-on-local-server).

 ### Collection player